Top 10 left-footed players in world football today: Saka & Foden among absentees

 Our top 10 left-footed players in world football today have all made a resounding impact on a game that values versatility and unpredictability.
 But who comes out on top?

-Of course, left-footed players are in the minority.
-But they prove invaluable at times, especially when they can play in an inverted role, bomb forward as a traditional winger, and launch exocets like a prime Kevin Sheedy or John Arne Riise.
+Of course, left-footed players are in the minority, but they prove invaluable at times, especially when they can play in an inverted role, bomb forward as a traditional winger, and launch exocets like a prime Kevin Sheedy or John Arne Riise.

 Neither of those particular examples makes this list, as it is all about the here and now.
-So, without further ado, we present our top 10 sensational southpaws.

 Please also note that our picks have been inspired by who ranked where in the 2025 Ballon d'Or, the prestigious trophy awarded to the player deemed the best in the world at the time, based on certain odds from various bookmakers.
-The likes of Arsenal and Manchester City stars Bukayo Saka and Phil Foden miss out because of this.

 Best left-footed players Current club Senior club-level goals Left-footed goals